ManiVaultStudio/ImageViewerPlugin/README.md

   Image viewers with open setting panel and single-channel colormapped images (left), a false color RGB image (right top) and a 2D colormapped image (right bottom).
 Each viewer shows a different high-dimensional image with several dozen data channels.
 </p>

+Next to layering, the image viewer is also capable to automatically layout image datasets side-by-side (see [gallery](https://github.com/ManiVaultStudio/ImageViewerPlugin?tab=readme-ov-file#Gallery) below).
+To achieve this, select multiple image datasets from the data hierarchy, right click `View -> Images` and select from either:
+- Grid layout: images are arranged in a grid
+- Horizontal: images are layed out left-to-right
+- Vertical: images are arranged bottom-to-top-to
+- Stacked: images are layered on top of each other (idential to adding multiple images via drag & drop)

 ## Features
 - Colormapping by dimension/channel:
   - `Mono`: Using a one-dimensional colormap